 At Drug Plastics, we manufacture many types of plastic closures for our bottles: continuous thread, snap cap, dispensing top, as well as a variety of Push and Turn child resistant closures (CRC), like our SecuRx closures.
 Different types of products require different types of closures.
 For example, many products require the use of a child resistant closure.
 When a CR closure is selected for a product, it’s vital that the closure and bottle are dimensionally aligned to ensure the package is child safe.

 Hundreds of plastic bottles in all shapes and sizes can be paired with a Push and Turn CRC.
 It is important to recognize the dimensions which are critical to the secure functioning of the child resistant closure.
 However, keep in mind that not all closures are designed with the same geometry as a CRC, and selecting the incorrect closure can keep the seal from being secure, or negatively affect the child resistance function.
 There are factors that can inhibit the seal from being secure, and keep the bottle and closure from working together.
 The critical dimensions of a Push and Turn closure are vital to ensure child resistance that the package has a proper seal.

 Understanding the critical dimensions of a bottle will help determine the best bottle and closure combination for a product.
 Let’s begin by defining the parts of a plastic bottle that can affect proper sealing.

 - Land Area: the lip portion of the finish that makes direct contact with the inside of the closure, sealing gasket, or liner to form a seal.

 - Transfer Bead: the pronounced ring of plastic beneath the neck area at the foot of the finish used during the molding process.
-The transfer bead can be modified to provide tamper evidence for a package.
+The transfer bead can be modified to provide tamper evidence on a package.